nemixu/trivia-rooms/README.md

 ### Media

-- The api resource is used from the opensource API Open Trivia DB - https://opentdb.com/
+- The api resource is used from the opensource API - [Open Trivia DB](https://opentdb.com/)
-- Background Image was sourced from https://www.pexels.com/
+- Background Image was sourced from [Pexels](https://www.pexels.com/)

 ### Acknowledgements